|

 But not

-undisputed, however.
-The people weren't blind and some thought that Arthur would have been the rightful heir
+undisputed.
+The people weren't blind and some thought that Arthur

-Greedy Philip II of France decided there was some money in this.
-All
+Greedy Philip II of France decided there was potentially some money to

 between the supporters of Arthur and the supporters of John established that John